DylanB5402/frc_ros_sim/README.md

-An ROS Simulator for FRC robot using WPILib
+An Simulator for FRC robots using ROS, Gazebo, and WPILib

 To-do:
 - URDF for a simple tank drive robot